 In the ending argument of VLOOKUP function, well known as range_lookup, you can search for the approximate or an exact match.

-In most cases, users look for particular product order, employee or customer and therefore require and an exact match. if you are searching for any unique value, enter FALSE for the range_lookup argument.
+In most cases, users look for a particular product order, employee or customer and therefore require and an exact match. if you are searching for any unique value, enter FALSE for the range_lookup argument.

 This one is optional, but if it is left unfilled then the TRUE value must be used.
 The TRUE value relies on your data is sorted in order to work.